uptick/pymyob/README.md

 A Python API around [MYOB's AccountRight API](http://developer.myob.com/api/accountright/api-overview/).

-This code is based off [PyXero](https://github.com/freakboy3742/pyxero) and [PyWorkflowMax](https://github.com/uptick/pyworkflowmax), providing pythonic access to the MYOB api in a similar fashion.
+This code is based off [PyXero](https://github.com/freakboy3742/pyxero), providing pythonic access to the MYOB api in a similar fashion.

 This project supports Python 3 only.